- Learn about Eos

 The part of the large intestine located on the left side of the abdomen that connects the transverse colon at the splenic flexure with the sigmoid colon at the sigmoid flexure.

-Dual Energy X-Ray Absorptiometry, a special type of X-ray that can tell the density of bones.
+Dual Energy X-Ray Absorptiometry (DEXA Scan), a special type of X-ray that can tell the density of bones.
 The test is painless, just like getting an X-Ray.
 The typical areas scanned during the test include the hip bone, lumbar spine, and/or the wrist or forearm.

 A muscular and connective tissue structure separating the chest and abdominal cavities.
 The diaphragm contracts and expands in correlation with the lungs during breathing.

-All of the muscular organs involved in eating, digesting foods and eliminating solid food wastes, including the mouth, esophagus, stomach, small intestine, and large intestine.
+All of the muscular organs involved in eating, digesting foods and eliminating solid food wastes.
+This includes the mouth, esophagus, stomach, small intestine, and large intestine.

 Inflammation of the duodenum.